 Although Gardner is focusing on the Bornean banteng, little more is known about the other subspecies on the Asian mainland and Indonesian islands.
 No one knows how many banteng survive in total, but it's likely not more than a few thousand.
 A few hundred banteng are thought to still survive in Cambodia's Mondulkiri Province; the Indonesian island of Java has four or five populations of over fifty animals each; populations in Thailand and Laos are likely very small; and no one knows about Myanmar.
 Almost all of these populations are declining due to similar problems: poaching and habitat loss.

 In a bizarre twist, the largest wild banteng population in the world is in Australia.
 Some 6,000 animals roam today on Australia's Cobourg Peninsula, all descended from around 20 individuals abandoned there in the late 19th Century.
 Technically an invasive species, Australia has had to ponder how to deal with the large endangered mammal.
-To date they have largely let it be give that the fish-out-of-water population is a possible safeguard against complete extinction: if little is done in Asia, Australia may be the banteng's last refuge.
+To date they have largely let it be given that the fish-out-of-water population is a possible safeguard against complete extinction: if little is done in Asia, Australia may be the banteng's last refuge.